Gustave Caillebotte: Caillebotte's collection

 At the time of Caillebotte's death, the Impressionists were still largely condemned by the art establishment in France, which remained dominated by Academic art and specifically, the Académie des Beaux-Arts.
 Because of this, Caillebotte realised that the cultural treasures in his collection would likely disappear into "attics" and "provincial museums".
 He therefore stipulated that they must be displayed in the Luxembourg Palace (devoted to the work of living artists), and then in the Louvre.
 The French government would not agree to these terms.
 In February 1896, they finally negotiated terms with Renoir, who was the executor of the will, under which they took thirty-eight of the paintings to the Luxembourg Palace.
 The installation constituted the first presentation of the Impressionists in a public venue in France.
+Among the works included were Impression, Sunrise, The Poppy Field near Argenteuil and an element of the Gare Saint-Lazare series by Monet, The Ballet Class by Degas, The Railway by Manet, Bal du moulin de la Galette and The Swing by Renoir and Une loge aux Théâtre Italiens by Eva Gonzalès.
+The works were unveiled in the Caillebotte room at the Musée du Luxembourg in February 1897, bolstering the standing of Impressionism with the first presentation of the Impressionists in a public venue in France.
+The bequest intended for the works to make their way to the collection at the Louvre.
+However, the Louvre's collection of French art from the mid 1800s to the early 1900s was moved to the Musée d'Orsay.
+During the 2024 150th anniversary of Impressionism and 130th anniversary of Caillebotte's death this collection, which is usually scattered throughout the Musee d'Orsay, was brought together for an exhibition from October 8, 2024 to January 19, 2025, simultaneously to the Caillebotte exhibition's run at the museum.

 The remaining twenty-nine paintings (one by Degas was taken by Renoir in payment for his services as executor) were offered to the French government twice again, in 1904 and 1908, and were both times refused.
 When the government finally attempted to claim them in 1928, the bequest was repudiated by the widow of Caillebotte's brother Martial Caillebotte.
 One of the remaining works, Bathers at Rest, was purchased by Albert C. Barnes and is now held by the Barnes Foundation.
-Forty of Caillebotte's own works are held by the Musée d'Orsay.
-His Man on a Balcony, Boulevard Haussmann (Homme au balcon, boulevard Haussmann) (1880), sold for more than US$14.3 million in 2000.
+In 2019 the Daurelle bequest of three paintings and two pastels was accepted by the Musee d'Orsay.
+The museum recently acquired Les Soleils, jardin du petit Genevilliers by Caillebotte on the basis that this painting is of high artistic and historical value for the Impressionist gallery of the Musée d'Orsay.